Huangxiaojie2024/ExNCDIA/README.md

 If you use this code, the models, or the dataset, please cite:

-> Huang X, Jiang S. Liu P.*ExNCDIA: Explainable prediction and mechanistic insights into non-chemotherapy drug-induced agranulocytosis through ensemble machine learning approaches.* (Manuscript; citation details to be updated upon publication.)
+> Huang X, Jiang S. Liu P.*ExNCDIA: Decoding the Structural Determinants of Non-Chemotherapy Drug-Induced Agranulocytosis with Explainable Machine Learning.* (Manuscript; citation details to be updated upon publication.)

 ## Funding